 Preventing Food-Borne Illness At Your Church

+Is everyone on your team aware of what they need to do to prevent food-borne illness at your church?
 I just read about a terrible incident where a few people died following a Thanksgiving food service at their local church.
 Words can’t express just how terrible this tragedy is, and our thoughts and prayers are with the family and friends left trying to make sense of it all.

 Let’s be clear: it’s not known who is responsible for their deaths, whether it was the folks themselves (they all lived together) or the church – or even if the deaths were a result of tainted food.
 If it was food related, was this tragedy caused by food-borne illness?